Mrsanyi123/yscroll-extension/README.md

 ### Extension Not Working

-1. Make sure the extension is enabled in `chrome://extensions/`
+1. Make sure the extension is enabled in the dashboard
 2. Check that the platform toggle is enabled
 3. Verify the master toggle is ON
 4. Try reloading the page